dukundejeanne/Blog/README.md

 ## Project instruction
-to start using this app you can first clone it on github use code . for visual code
+to start using this app you can first clone it on github and user visual code for writing codes
 ## Technology used
 * Python3.6
 * terminal